kle1man/math140/Lecture Notes/Related Rates (3.7).md

 ### Lecture Notes

 Each variable (distance, length, radius, height, volume, etc.) is a function of time.
 We'll use implicit differentiation to find an unknown rate of change.
-We'll use given rates of change, given values, and our own prior knowledge.
+We'll use given rates of change, given values, and our own prior knowledge (area formulas, volume formulas, etc.).

 Steps (from p.
 182 of the textbook):